Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Easy for small businesses to qualify.
 Small businesses can sometimes have trouble meeting revenue requirements that come with larger-dollar loans.
-That’s not as much of a problem with working capital loans, which are typically smaller.
+That’s less of a problem with working capital loans, which are typically smaller.

 - Quick funding.
 Depending on your lender, you can get financing as fast as the next business day.

 - You may not need collateral.
 Many working capital loans don’t require you to put anything on the line that your lender can seize if you fail to pay it back.
-The drawback of unsecured loans is that they often have higher interest rates than those secured with collateral.
+Although, the drawback of unsecured loans is that they often have higher interest rates than those secured with collateral.

 What are the disadvantages of taking out a working capital loan?

 - It likely can’t fix a failing business.
 Businesses that have persistent financial problems might want to look into other options before taking on more debt.
 If you’ve had a steady downward trend in your business’s revenue, taking out a loan could make the situation worse.

 - Potentially high rates.
 Many working capital loans are intended for the short-term and come with smaller amounts.
 Because they won’t turn as big of a profit for the lender, you may be charged higher rates than you would with a standard term business loan.

 - It often needs to be repaid quickly.
 Aside from coming with higher rates, it can sometimes be difficult for businesses to afford repaying a working capital loan if profits take a brief dive – especially because some come with weekly or even daily repayment schedules.